devoidfury/express-debug/README.md

 `other_requests` - shows details on non-page requests made to the server (not a default panel, use extra_panels setting to invoke. `{extra_panels: ['other_requests']}`)

+`nav` - links to every GET route in your app. (not a default panel)

 #### Custom Panels
 Each panel is an object, in the form: